dctime/signals/issues and todo.md

 hud info not stored by pickaxe but player (3)

-Signal Pickaxe and Ground Penerating Signal Emitter data not stored.
+Signal Pickaxe and Ground Penerating Signal Emitter data not stored. (x)(data component stores itself) (5)

+Make a cool model animated (6)

+### 2025.7.15

+Add particle effects when the block is scanning ores

+limit pickaxe input output slot functionality (fixed)

+show pickaxe info in tooltip